NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/automatic/zero-code/index.md

 This is how the auto-instrumentation works here.
 It uses a collection of instrumentation library to trace default components, which the Java application uses here.

-However it makes another problem obvious: There are many spans being collected and it is hard to read on the console with the human eye.
+However, it makes another problem obvious: There are many spans being collected and it is hard to read on the console with the human eye.

 If you execute another `curl` call in your other shell to add a new item, e.g.